 - Superhuman Agility: T'Challa's agility, balance, and bodily coordination were heightened to the pinnacle of human development upon digesting a special herb.
 His reaction time is far superior to most opponents and any Olympic level gymnast that has ever competed, which allows him to evade attacks from potential enemies.

 - Superhuman Senses: The Heart-shaped Herb elevated T'Challa's sense of sight, hearing, and smell.
 His superhuman senses enables him to see within complete darkness and hear sounds that ordinary humans can not.
 T'Challa has memorized thousands of scents and is proficient in tracking them.
 His sense of smell is powerful enough to allow him to smell fear and detect if someone is lying, by sensing a change in their body odor.

 - Superhuman Strength: The Heart-shaped Herb enhanced T'Challa's physical strength to the pinnacle of human perfection, which allowed him to lift upward to 800 lbs.
 Black Panther has demonstrated exceptional feats of strength like wrestling down a Rhino and breaking its neck, knocking out a Polar Bear, stopping a Elephant's charge, sending Namor flying with a kick despite his opponent's superhuman durability, destroying a water mill by bracing himself on the ground and flexing his muscles, even killing a T-Rex dinosaur while using a palm tree as a catapult while in a weakened state.
-T'Challa has received a blessing from the Panther Goddess, which elevated his enhanced strength to superhuman levels.
+The extent of T'Challa's strength is unknown.